alphagov/govuk-developer-docs/source/manual/connect-to-vcloud-director.html.md

 ## Connecting with OpenConnect

-1. Run `sudo openconnect https://secure.carrenza.com -c vcloud.pem`.
+1. Run `sudo openconnect https://secure.carrenza.com -c ~/carrenza-vpn-cert-and-key.pem`.
    Make sure you provide the correct path to where you've saved the VPN client certificate.
 2. The first password is your machine password (requested by sudo).
 3. The second password (the PEM passphrase) is the certificate passphrase from the password store.